 What to Look for in a Nonalcoholic Spirit

 Consider what your preferred spirit is.
 Do you want a gin alternative?
 A hangover-free whiskey for all your Old Fashioned needs?
-Do you want to sip it neat?
+Do you want to sip it neat, or are you planning for a booze-free cocktail party?
 Choose accordingly.
 There are different bottles for each of these options.

 Unlike higher-proof spirits, many nonalcoholic drinks have a short shelf life.
 Lyre’s will expire after 12 weeks, while Ghia must be consumed 4 weeks after opening.
 If you’re not one to sip these quickly, consider purchasing a bottle with a longer shelf life.

-It depends on the spirits.
-Some are meant to be mixed into cocktails to add that bite, while others are elegant enough to be sipped neat on the rocks.
+It depends on the spirit.
+Some are meant to be mixed into cocktails to add that bite, while others are elegant enough to be sipped neat or on the rocks.

-Many spirits are made in the same process as alcoholic spirits before undergoing a secondary process to remove the alcohol.
-Some nonalcoholic spirits are also fermented a la kombucha.
+Many nonalcoholic spirits are made in the same process as alcoholic spirits before undergoing a secondary process to remove the alcohol.
+Some nonalcoholic spirits are also fermented (a la kombucha).

-Even though nonalcoholic spirits do not contain alcohol, they still undergo a similar process.
-Not to mention the cost of production, staffing, shipping, raw materials, and other business expenses.
+Even though nonalcoholic spirits do not contain alcohol, they often still undergo a similar production process.
+Add to that the costs of development, staffing, shipping, raw materials, and other business expenses—often undertaken by comparatively small operations—and it becomes clear why they're not priced like juice or soda.

 Why Trust Liquor.com?